wyan-nn/GooglePlayTracker/README.md

-# fintechs-reviews-bot
+# GooglePlayTracker
-To get fintech reviews from google maps
+To get fintechs' reviews and ratings from Google play